MaayanLab/biojupies/README.md

 ## Can I contribute my RNA-seq analysis tools?
 Developers are welcome to contribute their own RNA-seq data analysis plugins for integration in BioJupies.

-Once integrated, the plugin will be made available to all users of BioJupies for generation of notebooks.
-Source code for all plugins is available at https://github.com/MaayanLab/biojupies-plugins.
+Once integrated, the plugin will be made available to all users for notebook generation.
+Source code for plugins is available at https://github.com/MaayanLab/biojupies-plugins.

 To contribute your plug-in, please visit https://amp.pharm.mssm.edu/biojupies/contribute.

 ## How can I download and rerun my notebooks?
-After generating a BioJupies notebook, users can download, execute and customize it locally using the `maayanlab/biojupies-notebooks` Docker container.
+After generating a notebook, users can download and execute it locally using the `maayanlab/biojupies-notebooks` Docker container.

-To achieve this, the following steps are required:
+To do this, the following steps are required:
-1. Pull the latest version of the Docker container from the console by running:
+1. Pull the latest version of the Docker container from the console:

 ``` bash
 docker pull maayanlab/biojupies-notebooks